Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 12. Added method to delete composer.
 It is possible that duplicates would happen due to spelling errors.
 The admin can update incorrect spelling in the work and remove the incorrect/duplicate composers.

 13. Tidied code and commented.

+14. Included username as a variable in the search function in app.py.
+As the edit and delete buttons are displayed based on the username of the person browsing, these buttons were not showing up when the search function was implemented.

+15. Set a minimum height for the carousel as it was collapsing intermittently, blocking information and buttons fron the users view.

+16. Changed delete button from a dropdown menu to a 'redirect to confirm' page.

+17. Changed home page for both logged out and logged in to be more aesthetically pleasing, with a CTA button to browse the library.

+18. Changed session user 'home' page to a 'my music' page, displaying what said user has uploaded to the library.

 14. Set debug to False